ganton000/ganton000/README.md

 ### Hi there 👋

 My name is George Anton.
 I've graduated from CUNY-City College with a M.S. in Mathematics.
-I am a Software Engineer at [Cognizant](https://www.cognizant.com/us/en) and reside in New York City.
+I am a Software Engineer and reside in New York City.
 My interests lie in AWS Cloud networking and automation, building APIs, data engineering and some frontend web app development.
-My current work involves building out telephony solutions for companies, mainly using Amazon Connect and other AWS services.
 On my free time, I enjoy reading up on Networking concepts as well as System Design/Architecture and am working towards becoming an AWS Solutions Architect.
 You can find me on [HackerRank](https://www.hackerrank.com/ganton000) and playing [Chess](https://www.chess.com/member/anton-d4e4)!

 - 🌱 I’m currently learning C++, Docker & Advanced Programming Concepts.
 - 📚 Goals by end of 2023: Complete AWS Solutions Architect Certification, Learn Data Structures & Algorithms & System Design Concepts.